WoodmenLife Annual Report

 One way to judge the strength of a company is to look at how its financial strength and performance are rated by an objective rating agency.
 Our rating is a direct reflection of the care with which WoodmenLife manages our business.

-WoodmenLife was assigned a rating of A+ (Superior) with a stable outlook once again in 2022.
-It was the 47th consecutive year we received the A+ Superior rating, which is the second highest out of 15 awarded.
+WoodmenLife was assigned a rating of A+ Superior2, the second highest out of 13, again in 2024.
+It was the 49th consecutive year we received the A+ Superior rating.

 Chair, President & CEO